during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Map of the region between Gettysburg, Pa. and Appomattox court house, Va. (by Nathaniel Michler, 186_)

 The northern end of the Richmond, Fredericksburg and Potomac Railroad was at what today is Long Bridge Park in Arlington County.
-At what was formerly known as the RO tower, the Pennsylvania Railroad veered west to its endpoint in Rosslyn while the RF&P went south.
-Today there is a 15-foot high stone walkway along the former RF&P tracks, designed so visitors on the "esplanade" can view and photograph the passenger and freight trains.1
+Pennsylvania Railroad trains going south across the Long Bridge reached the RO tower, then veered west to that railroad's endpoint in Rosslyn.
+South of the RO tower, the tracks were controlled by the Richmond, Fredericksburg and Potomac Railroad.
+Today there is a 15-foot high stone walkway at Long Park along the tracks, designed so visitors on the "esplanade" can view and photograph the passenger and freight trains.23

 the RF&P (now CSX) bridge across the Occoquan River